-We consulted with two experts on some of the basic components of this regulation every business in accounts receivable should know:
+We consulted with two experts on some of the basic components of Regulation E every business in accounts receivable should know:

 Mike Etmund, Creditor’s Remedies Attorney at Moss & Barnett, P.A. in the Greater Minneapolis-St. Paul area.
 He regularly represents creditors, including corporations and other general business entities, in contract, compliance, licensing, and other commercial matters.
 Etmund is a member of the ACA International Member’s Attorney Program (MAP).

 Scott E. Wortman, Partner at Blank Rome LLP in New York.
 He focuses on providing legal advice and regulatory advocacy in matters involving consumer financial protection statutes and regulations.
 Wortman has substantial experience assisting clients with complex issues including class action litigation, government enforcement and administrative action.
 He also regularly provides compliance advice related to privacy and data security laws and assists with due diligence for financial services transactions.